-C. Playground Site Preparation
+- C. Playground Site Preparation - 1.
+Description of Work

 The contract work to be performed under this section consists of furnishing all required labor, materials, equipment, implements, parts and supplies necessary for, or appurtenant to, the site preparation and grading of playgrounds in accordance with these Standards and Specifications.